Ranjankudi Fort: History

 The fort is called Ranjankudikottai and also referred as Nanjankudikottai.
 The old premises is believed to have been housing Hindu temples dedicated to Shiva and Hanuman.
 The fort is believed to have been constructed by Vijayanagar Nayaka Kings.
 Then it was occupied by the Nawab of Carnatic during the 17th century.
 The fort was the scene of the Battle of Valikondah during 1751.
 The British troops were supported by Mohammed Ali while the French were supported by Chanda Sahib.
 Though the battle is called by the nearby village Valikondah, it was fought in the fort.
 While the French won the initial battle, the British ended up winning the final battle with the help of local Muslims.

-In May 1752, the fort was also the scene of surrender of French troops under D'Auteuil, which was sent to relieve the garrison at Srirangam.
+In May 1752, the fort was also the scene of surrender of French troops under D'Auteuil, which were sent to relieve the garrison at Srirangam.
 D'Auteuil was posted in Uttatur and was fended off by the British troops led by Dalton on 9 May.
 He retreated to Ranjankudi, where the Jagirthar took the side of the British and denied entry to the French troops to the upper level of the fort.
 D'Auteuil surrendered in the fort.

 The fort was located in a strategic position during the colonial times, away from the Tiruchirappalli Rockfort.
 The fort, in modern times, is maintained and administered by the Archaeological Survey of India.